Forex Swing Trading Strategies That Work

 What happens if we don't close a swing trade in time?

 There can always be unexpected changes in price.
 Therefore, we must always adopt good risk management.
-Let's look at it with an example.
+Let's look at this with an example.

-By observing the crossing of ascending means we could have entered a purchase order.
-If we do not set our objectives correctly, with a take profit and stop loss a fall can occur that causes us to lose a large part or all of our capital.
+After observing the crossing of ascending MAs we could have entered a purchase order.
+If we do not set our objectives correctly, with a take profit and stop loss order, a later fall can occur that causes us to lose a large part of our capital.